-Prerequisite: Teacher Recommendation (Based upon multiple data points) Course Description: In this course, designed for college-bound students, students will develop and refine their skills in the areas of reading, writing, listening, speaking, and using language skills aligned with the 10th grade New Jersey Student Learning Standards.
+Prerequisite: Teacher Recommendation (Based upon multiple data points) Course Description: In this course, students will develop and refine their skills in the areas of reading, writing, listening, speaking, and using language skills aligned with the 11th grade New Jersey Student Learning Standards.
 In the area of reading, students will read literature and informational texts in order to hone their analytical skills and develop a deeper understanding of critical reading.
 In the area of writing, students will focus on the 3 major types of writing delineated by the standards: narrative, argumentative, and expository.
 Finally, they will develop their language skills by learning and practicing the conventions of English grammar and usage in their writing and speaking.